fang44Zen/fang44zen/README.md

 <p>My name is François Lyons, i am a developper enthusiast.
 I didn't do a conventionnal path at all, i started as a plumber :construction_worker: .
 And then i decided to follow my dreams and being a self-taught full-stack developper.
 So far i'm working on personnal projects but someday i will make yours :relaxed: !
 You can contact me here or by email: <strong>lyons.fr55@gmail.com</strong>.
 You can contact me for your projects, or you can contact me if you need help about programming during your study journey, i know how it's hard to be alone in front of this huge montain programming world.</p>
 <br />

-You can join me on [studytogether](https://app.studytogether.com/study-stats).
-I am working or studying there almost everyday, you can join us if you need company during your work or study, the community is awesome!

 ---